 If agreed, a second opinion could involve significant time delays to the application process.

-The General Medical Council’s Guidance on Duties of doctor registered with the General Medical Council also states that, “In providing clinical care you must respect the patient’s right to seek a second opinion.”
+The General Medical Council’s Guidance on Duties of doctors registered with the General Medical Council also states that, “In providing clinical care you must respect the patient’s right to seek a second opinion.”
 See the General Medical Council's ethical guidance for doctors

 However, there is no legal right to a second opinion.

-Individuals wishing to request a BASRiS form, should approach their lead healthcare professional.
+Individuals wishing to request a BASRiS form should approach their lead healthcare professional.
 This could be a General Practitioner, clinician, consultant or registered nurse.

 View Requesting a BASRiS form for more information.